trackier/react-native-sdk/README.md

 #### Add the Analytics SDK to your app

-* Once installed, you can access the `firebase_analytics` plugin by importing it in your Dart code:
+* Once installed, you can access the `firebase_analytics` plugin by importing it in your JS code:
   ```js
     import analytics from '@react-native-firebase/analytics';
   ```